artontray/PROJECT2/README.md

   ![Bad layout on smaller screens](assets/images/readme-images/bug-fixed04.png)

-  Been working on soo many differents test with screen queries but the best solution I found is to limit the access to the game in landscape positionning only for very small devices as iphone SE.
+  I ve Been working on soo many differents tests with screen queries but the best solution I found is to limit the access to the game in landscape positionning only for very small devices as iphone SE.
   From the beginning, i thought this solution was not so elegant, but then i realized that almost all applications available on Appstore or GooglePlay are displaying content only on Portrait version (Landscape not permitted).